fictiont/assignment-php/README.md

 Bonus: [Linux Post-install](https://docs.docker.com/engine/installation/linux/linux-postinstall/)

-#### 2. Build the containers and bring them online
+#### 2. Setup environment secrets
+- Navigate to the project folder and rename .env.sample to .env
+- Open .env file with text editor and replace sample variables values. *PASSWORD variables values are mandatory to be replaced.

+#### 3. Bring application up
 - Make sure that Docker is running
 - Navigate to the project folder using a Terminal
-- Run the `docker-compose up -d` command to bring the containers online

-#### 3. Running `composer install`
-After making modifications to `composer.json` you can run the `docker-compose exec php bash -c "php composer.phar install"` command to perform the installation
+- Run the `sudo ./app-init/init.sh` script to bring the app online.
+Script needed to be run as sudo, since it needs an access to files created by docker compose which have root permissions by default.

 #### 4. Accessing the MySQL database
 The environment includes the `phpmyadmin` tool.
 In order to access it, use the http://127.0.0.1:8080 URL.
-Use `mysql` as the Server name, `root` as the User and you can find the password inside the `docker-compose.yml` file.
+Use `mysql` as the Server name, `root` as the User and password you set before in .env file.

 #### 5. Running the application
-Use the http://127.0.0.1 URL to access your application
+Use the http://127.0.0.1 URL to access your application, opening it you should be redirected to http://127.0.0.1/docs where API docs are available in OpenAPI format.

+#### 6. Executing requests
+Upon application deployment two dummy users being created which you may use to authenticate and test api:
+- username: `test_readonly@gmail.com`, password: `testreadpassword`.
+This user has readonly permissions, only GET requests will be available;
+- username: `test_full@gmail.com`, password: `testfullpassword`.
+This user has full permissions, all API requests will be available;